LucaPascucci/LucaPascucci/README.md

 ## Hello World 👋

-I am Pascu, a software engineer from Pesaro
+I am Pascu, a nomad software engineer from Pesaro

 - 👨‍💻 Working on multiple frontend and backend project using Angular and Spring
+- 😍 Start loving CI/CD
 - 📚 Learning design patterns in depth
 <br>

 ## Connect with me ✍️